Overv/Open.GL/content/context.md

 	int main()
 	{
-		sf::Sleep( 1.f );
+		sf::sleep( sf::seconds(1.f) );
 		return 0;
 	}

 It should show a console application and exit after a second.
-If you run into any trouble, you can find more detailed information for [Visual Studio](http://www.sfml-dev.org/tutorials/1.6/start-vc.php), [Code::Blocks](http://www.sfml-dev.org/tutorials/1.6/start-cb.php) and [gcc](http://www.sfml-dev.org/tutorials/1.6/start-linux.php) in the tutorials on the SFML website.
+If you run into any trouble, you can find more detailed information for [Visual Studio](http://sfml-dev.org/tutorials/2.1/start-vc.php), [Code::Blocks](http://sfml-dev.org/tutorials/2.1/start-cb.php) and [gcc](http://sfml-dev.org/tutorials/2.1/start-linux.php) in the tutorials on the SFML website.

 Code
 --------